top of page

 In the morning it was dry.
 We went to the post office to get money and a receipt.
 It turned out you could only do that if you had a bank account there.
 That was useless.
-The lady told us about the ATM 15 kilometers away 'that would only be 15 minutes'.
+The lady told us about the ATM 15 kilometers away, 'that would only be 15 minutes'.
 Yes, one way with a car, it would take 1,5 hours to cycle there through the hills and back.
 We still didn't have money to buy food.
-Combined we had 2 euros left, which was enough to buy two baguettes.
-Just before we left the village we sat down against a wall to eat.
+We had 2 euros left, enough to buy two baguettes.
+Before we left the village we sat down against a wall to eat.
 Suddenly someone came out of the adjacent house.
-She looked a bit confused, I think we were sitting in her garden.
+She looked confused, I think we were sitting in her garden.
 We just pretended we didn't know.
 Later someone else opened a window and looked down at us.

-The first bit of cycling went well, we started with a descent after which followed a steep climb.
+The first bit of cycling went well; we started with a descent followed by a steep climb.
 The clouds became increasingly dark.
 During the descent it started to rain.
-We could hardly see and got completely drenched, it was freezing, and there were stones all over the road that had fallen of the mountain.
+We could hardly see and got completely drenched, it was freezing, and there were stones all over the road that had fallen off the mountain.
 This was for sure the worst descent of the entire vacation.
 Then followed yet another climb and descent.
 It was dry for a while though.
 Because we were still wet the descent was again cold.
 In St. Jean du Gard we wanted to get some food.
-Bram had often gone on vacation to a nearby village, so he immediately knew where to find everything.
-More than half the people in the village were Dutch.
+Bram often went on vacation to a nearby village, so he immediately knew where to find everything.
+More than half the people in the town were Dutch.
 There was a line in front of the ATM because it was covered and thus sheltered from the rain.

 It still was 30 kilometers to the campsite.
-The sky looked nice, we could exactly see where the front of the clouds and rain was.
+The sky looked nice, we could see exactly where the front of the clouds and rain was.
 We made good progress.
-At the campsite were signs direction us to the front desk.
+At the campsite were signs directing us to the front desk.
 We followed them towards a sign saying 'do not enter'.
 That seemed odd, but the arrow was clearly pointing in that direction.
 When we cycled on someone started shouting at us.
-A man with long curly hair had given us some kind of primordial cry.
+A man with long curly hair gave some primordial cry.
 We thought he was weird.
-He probably meant we were going in the wrong direction, a while later we found the desk.
-We parked our bikes against a wall and noticed there were two other cycling-vacation-people on a nearby field.
-I heard one of them say 'hey, 100 cols tour'.
-I thought, how does he know.
-He had recognized my jacked, even though only a small part was visible.
+He probably meant we were going in the wrong direction.
+A while later we found the desk.
+We parked our bikes against a wall and noticed two other cycling-vacation-people on a nearby field.
+I heard one of them say, 'hey, 100 cols tour'.
+I thought, how does he know?
+He had recognized my jacked, even though only a tiny part was visible.
 They asked if we had already earned it.
 No, we were still cycling it.

-We explained how tomorrow we wanted to cycle 90 km and then climb the Mont Ventoux.
-We didn't really had a choice if we wanted to get to the trainstation in time.
-The other two 100 cols cyclists didn't think we would be able to make that.
+We explained how we wanted to cycle 90 km and then climb the Mont Ventoux tomorrow.
+We didn't really have a choice if we wanted to get to the train station in time.
+The other two 100 cols cyclists didn't think we could make that.
 They asked what time we planned to get up.
 They had set their alarm for 5:30 and planned to cycle to Bedoin, the village at the foot of the Ventoux.
 When we replied that we wanted to leave before 11 they were shocked.
-They told us that the summit of the Ventoux closes at 20:30, so we really needed to rush.
-If we wouldn't be able to make it in time to get a stamp we would have to camp at the top.
+They told us that the summit of the Ventoux closed at 20:30, so we needed to rush.
+If we couldn't make it in time to get a stamp we would have to camp at the top.
 That didn't seem like a bad idea to us, but we were pretty confident we would be able to make it.
 The two cyclists had climbed the Tourmalet with an average speed of 4 km/h, so it would take them about 5 hours to climb the Ventoux.
-If we tried we would easily be able to do it within 3 hours.
-That meant that if we had cycled 90 km and eaten by 5 o'clock we would still reach the summit before 20:00.
+If we pushed it we should easily be able to do it within three hours.
+That meant that if we had cycled 90 km and eaten by five o'clock, we would still reach the summit before 20:00.